boomer3boom/Exploring-the-Potential-of-Graph-Neural-Networks-based-Methods-for-General-Linear-Program/README.md

 # Exploring-Linear-Programs-with-Graphs-and-AI
 This is a code repository for the attempted survey paper:  Exploring Linear Programs with Graphs and AI.
-It outlines the code experimentation on Smart Iniital Basis and Learn To Pivot model for an AI Simplex Method
+It outlines the code experimentation on Smart Iniital Basis and Learn To Pivot model for an AI Simplex Method.

+This framework is arranged as: \
+(1) Generate LP Instance -> (2) Train SIB for initial basis -> (3) Use initial basis and collect pivoting expert's pivot -> (4) train LTP through imitation learning -> (5) test the framework

 The files are arranged as followed in order: